A Quick Guide to Snowdrops

 Snowdrops at Ness

-Here at Ness, we grow over sixty different species and
+Here at Ness, we grow over eighty different species and

 cultivars.
 The best represented is the familiar common snowdrop G.